reslp/reproducibility-workshop/day-3/exercise-2-phylogenomics.rst

 .. admonition:: Important Information

   In this tutorial we'll be using Docker containers through Singularity.
-  When calling `singularity exec docker://<containername:version>` as below the corresponding container will be downloaded from Dockerhub automatically if it is not yet present locally.
+  When calling ``singularity exec docker://<containername:version>`` as below the corresponding container will be downloaded from Dockerhub automatically if it is not yet present locally.
 This is very convenient, but might in some instances take a bit of time.

-  **Please wait here to get instructions**

   If you are doing this exercise as part of a course you might be provided with local copies of the images to save some time.

-  In some courses for example you'll find local ``*sif`` files in ``~/Share/singularity/`` - Please doublecheck with your instructor(s) if this is the case.
+  In some courses for example you'll find local ``*sif`` files in ``~/Share/singularity/`` - **Please doublecheck with your instructor(s) if this is the case**.

-  If it is the case you can use the local files instead of the images from the cloud, so you can replace a singularity call:
+  If it is the case you are encouraged to use the local files instead of the images from the cloud, so whenever there is a singularity call you can replace the cloud id with the path to the local ``*sif`` file.
+Filenames should correspond to the docker ids, like e.g. the following:

   .. code-block:: bash

      (user@host)-$ singularity exec docker://reslp/biopython_plus:1.77 \
                    <rest of the command>

-  with:
+  could be replaced with:

   .. code-block:: bash